openvinotoolkit/openvino/docs/install_guides/installing-openvino-linux.md

    ```sh
    ./l_openvino_toolkit_p_<version>.sh
    ```
-   <br>You should see the following dialog open up:
+   <br>You should see the following dialog box open up:

    @sphinxdirective